 Most body part splits involve multiple exercises per muscle group, typically with 3-4 sets of 10-12 repetitions per exercise at a moderately challenging weight.
 This training volume can be excessive for untrained muscles.
 Remember: more work doesn't necessarily mean better results when you are starting out.
 Doing more than necessary will only increase fatigue and soreness, potentially reducing your training consistency and how much effort you can put into sessions.
 There is also the risk of developing overuse injuries like tendonitis.
 Tendons adapt like any other tissue and they need gradual introduction to exercise to avoid getting inflamed too!

-The more sustainable approach for many new exercisers is to expose muscles to the minimum amount of stress necessary to stimulate growth, then build on that foundation as progress slows over time.
-This is more easily done with total body workouts as opposed to the more volume heavy body part splits.
+The more sustainable approach for many new exercisers is to expose muscles to the minimum amount of stress necessary to stimulate growth, then build on that foundation as progress slows over time using a concept called progressive overload.
+The minimal threshold we mentioned earlier is more easily accomplished with total body workouts as opposed to the more volume-heavy body part splits.
 When you're first starting out, you likely need less gym time than you might think:

-Remember, this is working smarter and doing less work doesn’t mean ‘lazy’ or ‘uncommited’ like you may hear from some overzealous influencers online, it’s sustainable and it protects your quality of life outside of the gym.
+Remember, this is working smarter and doing less work doesn’t mean ‘lazy’ or ‘uncommited’ like you may hear from some overzealous influencers online, it’s sustainable and it protects your quality of life outside of the gym while you are establishing your new habits surrounding exercise.

 Now let’s talk about how to progress from that minimum stress once you stop seeing results (always double check diet and stress levels first when this happens).
 Let's say you begin with three full-body resistance training sessions per week, using one exercise per muscle group at three sets of ten repetitions (with approximately three repetitions in reserve).
 How should you progress from there?